gkaf89/NCC-Trainings/Courses/docs/cuda/profiling.md

     ```

-The following example shows how to measure your GPU kernal call in CUDA application:
+The following example shows how to measure your GPU kernel call in a CUDA application:

 ??? example "Example"
     ```